roland-aranas/546-Project-Eventful/README.md

   https://www.mapbox.com/

 - Open-Meteo
-  Used to display live weather based on where user has set their location and where event is: https://open-meteo.com/
+  Used to display live weather based on where user has set their location and where event is https://open-meteo.com/